MALTA BASKS IN OVER 363 HOURS OF SUMMER SUNSHINE IN JULY

 With 6.4 hours of sunshine recorded, on the other hand, the 23rd of July was last month’s dullest day.
 Moreover, the day accounted for the month’s maximum gust of 32 knots, which blew from a north-west by north direction.

-Overall, July was windier than the climate norm, with the wind speed averaging at 7.5 knots rather than 6.8 knots.
+Overall, 2018’s July weather in Malta was windier than the climate norm, with the wind speed averaging at 7.5 knots rather than 6.8 knots.

 In the first week of the month, fog was reported on three separate days.
 Dew, which amounted to 0.6 mm, was also measured on three July days.